richardthorp/rodeo/README.md

 * The Search and Filter container
 * The 'Sort By:' links
-* 12 recipes cards per page, displayed on a responsive grid as descibed in the **/all_recipes** section.
+* 12 recipes cards per page, displayed on a responsive grid as described in the **/all_recipes** section.
 * Pagination links
-* If the user is yet to favourite any recipes, the page instucts the user to save their favourite recipes on this page by clicking on the heart icons found throughout the website.
+* If the user is yet to favourite any recipes, the page instructs the user to save their favourite recipes on this page by clicking on the heart icons found throughout the website.
 ![The My Recipes page with no favourite recipes](static/images/readme-images/add-fav-recipes.jpg "The My Recipes page with no favourite recipes")

 #### **/added_recipes**